 Please note: This migration is a COPY and not a move of data.
 All of your data will stay in CyBox throughout the entire process so there is zero risk of data loss.
 Customers can delete their data from CyBox once testing is complete ensuring files are migrated and accessible from Microsoft OneDrive.

-The decision is up to the college/unit, but our official position will be to continue recommending CyBox for college/unit data and only consider switching to OneDrive if you cannot get the college/unit's CyBox usage to its designated quota *and* your entire college/unit is switching to OneDrive.
+The decision is up to the college/unit, but our official position will be to continue recommending CyBox for college/unit data and only consider switching to OneDrive if your entire college/unit is switching to OneDrive.
 We will continue to discourage having data in two locations.

 Google Drive does not offer the same level of integration and administration capabilities that CyBox and OneDrive offer.
 If CyBox will not work for your college/unit, ITS recommends OneDrive as the second option and not to use Google Drive for college/unit data.